bluesky/tiled/README.md

 Tiled implements extensible **access control enforcement** based on web security standards, similar to JuptyerHub.
 Like Jupyter, Tiled can be used by a single user or deployed as a shared public or private resource.
+Tiled can be configured to use third party services for login, such as Google, ORCID. or any OIDC authentication providers.

 Tiled facilitates **client-side caching** in a standard web browser or in Tiled's Python client, making efficient use of bandwidth and enabling an offline